MOVIES, Movies Explained

 Blade Runner 2049 Harrison Ford

-In a world overrun by technologies, there’s always the question of what’s simulated and what’s real.
-Despite the emotions we assign to inorganic Joi, the holographic companion app is at its basic, a virtual mirror of the human or replicant desires.
-Is Joi simply Joe’s external projection of his internal self that craves for validation and love?
-It is a fact that in a virtual reality, we often populate the space with our own projections and aspirations.
-Joi could be a combination of excellent programming and the user’s fantasies.
+In a world overrun by technology, the line between what’s real and what’s simulated is always in question.
+Despite the emotions we project onto Joi, she is, at her core, a virtual reflection of human—or Replicant—desires.
+Is Joi simply Joe’s external projection of his own craving for love and validation?
+In virtual spaces, after all, we often fill the void with our own dreams and fantasies.
+Joi might be nothing more than a mix of brilliant programming and the user’s fantasies.

-But the nagging question remains.
-Was there more to Joi’s relationship with Joe?
-As mentioned above in the three-some scene, we feel a sense of love and intimacy between the leads.
+But the nagging question remains: was there more to Joi’s relationship with Joe?
+As mentioned earlier in the threesome scene, there’s a genuine sense of love and intimacy between them.

-However, when Joe loses his virtual lover, and comes across Joi as a giant, pink holographic ad, we see her in a different context.
-The words, “You look like a good Joe” leaves us with a bitter aftertaste.
-In the end, the screenwriters Hampton Fancher and Michael Green, leave it to the viewers to perceive how much of Joi is purely simulated and how much of her is real.
-While no concrete answers are provided, Villeneuve and his writers seem to be saying that it’s all about one’s perception.
+Yet when Joe loses his virtual companion and later encounters Joi as a giant, pink holographic ad, the dynamic shifts.
+The words, “You look like a good Joe,” land with a bitter aftertaste.
+In the end, screenwriters Hampton Fancher and Michael Green leave it up to the viewers to decide how much of Joi was real and how much was programmed.
+Villeneuve and his writers offer no clear answers, suggesting instead that it all comes down to perception.

 Subverting “The One” Narrative Trope

-One of the most time-worn narrative tropes in Hollywood and popular culture is the idea of the ‘chosen one’.
-Luke Skywalker in Star Wars saga, Harry Potter, and Neo in The Matrix are some of the examples of such narrative set-up.
-Oftentimes, massive conflicts are solely built around these protagonists, and it is revealed that these heroes are destined for greatness.
-One could argue that it’s a potent storytelling tool, which has been there even before the days of Christ.
+One of the most familiar narrative tropes in Hollywood and popular culture is the idea of the “chosen one.”
+Luke Skywalker in Star Wars, Harry Potter, and Neo in The Matrix are just a few examples.
+Stories often build massive conflicts around these characters, revealing that they are destined for greatness.
+You could argue it’s a powerful storytelling tool—one that’s been around long before the days of Christ.

-In fact, it’s a feeling that resides within every human being.
-Our ego makes us believe that our existence has a larger purpose.
-Such thoughts can push us to achieve great things.
-But at the same time we should realise that we are not the centre of every tale.
-Moreover, it’s important to understand that a lot of things are out of our control.
-From a rational viewpoint, it’s also too much to expect from an individual, however powerful, to single-handedly fix our vast broken social systems.
+In fact, it’s a feeling that lives inside all of us.
+Our ego pushes us to believe that our existence has a larger purpose.
+And sometimes, that belief drives us to achieve great things.
+But it’s just as important to recognize that we aren’t the center of every story.
+A lot in life is beyond our control.
+From a rational perspective, it’s also unrealistic to expect any one person, no matter how powerful, to single-handedly fix our vast and broken social systems.

-Blade Runner 2049 for a moment makes us believe that it is only about K or Joe’s journey, and him realising his potential.
-Joe eventually comes to terms with the truth.
-There may not be a larger purpose to Joe’s existence, but he does find a purpose and perfectly executes it.
-He is not ‘the one’.
-Yet his final altruistic act could very well initiate a bigger change in the conflict between humans and replicants.
+Blade Runner 2049 briefly lets us believe it’s all about K—or Joe—and his journey toward realizing some hidden potential.
+But Joe eventually comes to terms with the truth.
+There may not be a grand, larger purpose to his existence, but he finds a purpose and fulfills it.
+He isn’t “the one.”
+Yet his final, selfless act could very well spark a much bigger change in the ongoing conflict between humans and Replicants.

 Is Deckard a Replicant?